SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

       1. 0 children when it is a leaf node
       2. Otherwise, [2, n) children

+         > Why it is gt or eq to 2 here?
+Think about a B+tree with oder 2, it
+         > becomes a nonleaf node ONLY when there are 3 entries in the tree,
+         > when the third entry comes, the B+tree branches, now the root node
+         > has 2 children(from 0 to 2).

-5. B+Tree can be seen as a multilevel index
+5. B+Tree index can be seen as a multilevel index

 6. A node(regardless of its kind) in B+Tree, if has n pointers, then it has n-1 search key values.
 For nodes other than leaf node, n pointers means